Although she has certainly been present all along, Durga truly powered into my life six years ago, almost to this very

-One Navratri translation is “the nine forms of Durga.”
-It is a most auspicious time when the Goddess’s presence is especially powerful.
-The veil between the worlds is very thin; She is listening for our intention and prayer, waiting to support us in bringing it to life.
-And so, it is a time of prayer, practice, honouring, and intention-setting.
-It is a time to go inwards, be silent, and deeply tune into the vast, spacious Divine presence within You, streaming through you.
+One Navratri translation is “the nine forms of Durga”.
+It is a most auspicious time when the Great Goddess’s presence is especially powerful.
+The veil between the worlds is very thin; She is listening for your intentions and prayers, waiting to support you in bringing them to life.
+It is a time of prayer, practice, and honouring.
+It is a time to go inwards, be silent, and deeply tune into the vast, spacious Divine presence within You, streaming through you, all around you.
 Utilize this high Shakti time to plant your seeds of intention and prayer, so Shakti Ma can help you cultivate your intended purpose!

 It is a very potent time to reflect and practice, in order to help dissolve the fear that is influencing humanity presently.
 I encourage you to call on Durga to help restore unified love, peace and harmony – both within – and on our precious Mother Earth – the embodiment of the Sacred Divine Feminine.